Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: Add .pak files to /roms/ports/quake2/baseq2 then start Quake 2 from Ports in the emulationstation menu. \
 Notes: There's no support for music at this time until Libretro or the original developer of that emulator fixes this.

+### RAWGL
+Instructions: Includes the Out of this World demo files.
+You can add your own full game files to the ports/rawgl/gamedata/ folder.
+See this [link](https://github.com/cyxx/rawgl#supported-versions] for more supported files info.
+Then just start RAWGL from Ports in the emulationstation menu.

 ### Rick Dangerous (also available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in the emulationstation menu.

+### Redneck Rampage 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You'll need to add your own full version REDNECK.GRP and REDNECK.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck1/gamedata folder.
+Then you should be able to start Redneck Rampage from the emulationstation menu.

+### Redneck Rampage 2 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You'll need to add your own full version REDNECK.GRP and REDNECK.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck2/gamedata folder.
+Then you should be able to start Redneck Rampage Rides Again from the emulationstation menu.

 ### Rocks 'N' Diamonds (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Rocks 'N' Diamonds files are already included and ready to go.
 Just start Rocks N Diamonds from Ports in the emulationstation menu.